 These roles are ideal for those starting in marketing, focusing on execution and support tasks.

-Manages brand presence on social platforms, content creation, and audience engagement.
+Manages brand presence on social platforms by supporting content distribution and audience engagement.

 Content Writer